NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 discarded during tarred dataset creation.

-Beside tar files with batches the script will create metadata JSON file, and 2 csv files with punctuation and capitalization labels.
-To use tarred dataset you will need pass path to metadata file in config parameter :code:`model.train_ds.tar_metadata_file` and set config parameter :code:`model.train_ds.use_tarred_dataset=true`.
+Beside tar files with batches the script will create metadata JSON file, and 2 csv files with punctuation and capitalization label vocabularies.
+To use tarred dataset you will need to pass path to a metadata file of your dataset in a config parameter :code:`model.train_ds.tar_metadata_file` and set a config parameter :code:`model.train_ds.use_tarred_dataset=true`.

 Training Punctuation and Capitalization Model
 ---------------------------------------------